 Our collective safety requires we all do our part by practicing strong personal hygiene habits, wearing a face covering when appropriate, maintaining a physical distance of six (6) feet and staying home when sick.
 We have also implemented protocols for aggressive cleaning and managing access to buildings across campus.
 (Updated June 22, 2020)

-It is important to note that this information is subject to change as the state of Michigan updates their executive orders as well as when additional guidance for U-M Campus planning is in place.
+It is important to note that this information is subject to change as the state of Michigan updates its executive orders as well as when additional guidance for U-M campus planning is in place.